Tube Types page 2

 Tire Sealants and SLIME Tubes

-Tire sealants are liquids that are put inside tubes which seals small punctures almost instantly.
+Tire sealants are liquids that are put inside tubes to seal small punctures almost instantly.
 When a puncture occurs, the compressed air inside the tire forces the sealant through the hole at high velocity.
 When it contacts the low-pressure air, it coagulates to form a seal.
 This stuff really works to prevent flats.
 For holes up to 2mm or so, which is most punctures due to glass, thorns, wire and small tacks, the sealants are very effective.